 Graduate students are offered a choice in whether they wish to study the programme at level 6 (Graduate Diploma) or level 7 (Postgraduate Diploma).
-This acknowledges that not all graduate applicants are either ready to or want to achieve the new knowledge and understanding within the SCPHN programme at the level required at level 7.
+This acknowledges that not all graduate applicants are either ready to or want to achieve the new knowledge and understanding within the SCPHN programme at the level required for level 7.
 In addition, the choice of level means that students who found undergraduate study challenging can consolidate knowledge and theoretical application within the SCPHN programme without needing to raise the academic level.
 The following information provides students with initial guidance to consider their appropriate programme choice.
 The Programme Leader/Route Leader will provide students with further guidance at interview and again prior to enrolment onto a programme.

-BSc (Hons) (level 6) is appropriate for students who have previously achieved 240 credits at level 4 and 5 but have not achieved an undergraduate award at level 6.
+BSc (Hons) (level 6) is appropriate for students who have previously achieved 120 credits at each level 4 and 5 (240 credits) in nursing or equivalent area of study but have not achieved an undergraduate award at level 6.